Skip to main content

 Type conversion

-Use astype() to convert between compatible types:
+Use astype() to convert string file paths or URLs to media types:

 Column properties